 How Do You Import a Car From Italy to the U.S.?

-You can't import just any car to the U.S. A general rule of thumb is that the car must have been assembled at least 25 years before it hits American soil, though there are some exemptions.
+You can't import just any car to the U.S. A general rule of thumb is that the car must have been assembled at least 25 years before it hits American soil, though .
 Even with an older model, you may face additional hurdles when it comes to registering the car in your name and passing an emissions test, if one applies to where you plan to register it.
 The patchwork of local regulations means a call or visit to your local vehicle registration office is a good start.

 Finding a car in Italy isn't that different than looking at one remotely in the U.S., though you may want to have an Italian-to-English dictionary handy.
-Popular classified ad websites such as autoscout24.it and subito.it tantalize with everything from cheap Fiats to beautiful Maseratis.
+Popular classified ad websites such as and tantalize with everything from cheap Fiats to beautiful Maseratis.
 An older car may carry certification from the Automotoclub Storico Italiano, which can provide some comfort in knowing that the vehicle meets certain historical standards.

 As with any purchase, an inspection by a qualified mechanic is a good idea even if you can view the car in person.
 Trade between European countries is common, so a dealer or even a private seller may be familiar with the paperwork necessary to export a vehicle out of Italy.
 At the very least, the seller will need to acquire a Single Document of Circulation and Ownership (DU), which is essentially an export title for the car.